Indiana State Road 13: SR 13A

 SR 13A was a north–south state road in Kosciusko and Elkhart, running east of Lake Wawasee.
-The highway begian at an intersection with SR 8 southeast of Lake Wawase and SR 13A headed north along the eastside of Lake Wawasee.
+The highway began at an intersection with SR 8 southeast of Lake Wawase and SR 13A headed north along the eastside of Lake Wawasee.
 SR 13A headed towards US 6, SR 13A crossed US 6.
 SR 13A headed north towards US 33 (Lincoln Highway), ending at the intersection with US 33.
 SR 13A was formed in 1953, and it was decommissioned in 1969; the entire former route of SR 13A became county roads upon the decommission of SR 13A.